jodavaho/kda-tools/README.md

 If so, then,

 ```
-sudo dpkg -i kda-tools_0.1.0_amd64.deb
+sudo dpkg -i kda-tools_0.5.0_amd64.deb
 ```

 You can use the example above as-is.

 # Todo

-- [ ] document match journal format better.
+- [x] document match journal format better. see: github.com/jodavaho/kvc.git
-- [ ] improve match journal to allow :count.
+- [x] improve match journal to allow :count. (see kvc again)
 - [ ] provide linter for match journal
 - [ ] tool to create / factor matricies in format ammenable to third-party analysis (e.g., R)
+- [ ] Perform power tests / experiment design
+- [ ] remove '-c' as mandatory switch ... obsolete when baseline '\_' was removed
+- [ ] Provide a library version in C,
+  - [ ] C++,
+  - [ ] Rust

 # Known issues

-- [ ] If you have more variables (long rows of tags / equipment lists) and few games (not very many rows), you'll get a cryptic error about not solving for "W".
-Add data (play more!), and nag me to implement better methods for inferrence.
-- [ ] The equipment tags are *highly correllated*.
-The way I'm doing statistics right now is *very dumb*.
+- If you have an item you use every game, then you have insufficient data. for every test of the form `k:A` there *must* be at least one match *without* A occuring.
+It's ok if there's no kills (`k`).